adobe/aepsdk-messaging-ios/Documentation/sources/shared/event-tracking.md

 ### Proposition is triggered - decisioning.propositionTrigger

-An event similar to the following is emitted any a user has met the client-side criteria that qualifies them for a proposition:
+An event similar to the following is emitted any time a user has met the client-side criteria that qualifies them for a proposition:

 ```
 {